ibm-cloud-docs/netezza/kafka.md

 # {{site.data.keyword.netezza_short}} and Kafka
 {: #nz-kafka}

+**COMMENT**
-**COMMENT** What systems, applications, etc. would be using this?
+1. What systems, applications, etc. would be using this?
 Do we have any examples of usage?

-Do we want to elaborate more on the structure of the messages/topics, or do we assume that the customer would know it already?
+1. Do we want to elaborate more on the structure of the messages/topics, or do we assume that the customer would know it already?

-Apache Kafka is a publish-subscribe based messaging system.
-With this system, you can exchange data between processes, applications, and servers in distributed systems.
+Apache Kafka is a publish-subscribe messaging system.
+With Kafka, you can exchange data between processes, applications, and servers in distributed systems.

-The sender (producers) can send and write messages to Apache Kafka.
+The sender (producers) can send and write messages to Kafka.
 In turn, the recipients (consumers) can read from its published stream.

 **COMMENT** This is unclear What stream?
+Kafka's?

 The messages are grouped into topics.
 The sender writes messages to specific topics and the consumer receives the messages.